Curriculum

 The national curriculum for writing aims to ensure that all pupils:

-• Effective composition by forming, articulating and communicating ideas and then organising them coherently for a reader
+- Effective composition by forming, articulating and communicating ideas and then organising them coherently for a reader.

-• Enhance their vocabulary
+- Enhance their vocabulary.

-• Control speaking and writing consciously to standard English.
+- Control speaking and writing consciously to standard English.

-• Have a structure for writing through punctuation and grammatical features in English
+- Have a structure for writing through punctuation and grammatical features in English.

-Through teaching pupils to effectively link their reading with spelling at an early age, we then build stamina in writing through ‘hold a sentence’ strategy.
+Through teaching pupils to effectively link their reading with spelling at an early age, we then build stamina in writing through the ‘hold a sentence’ strategy.
 We recognise the importance of pupils mastering this early writing stage, and we ensure that children are regularly exposed to opportunities to write throughout the school day.

 Writing lessons occur daily in key stage 1 and key stage 2 classes.
-From spring term year 2, our whole class writing is structured to mirror aspects of read, write, inc. such as a speed sound session on a particular spelling pattern and ‘tick and fix’.
-Following this, the pupils then use a sentence stack model to build up their writing.
+Our whole class writing is structured to mirror aspects of Read, Write, Inc. such as a spelling lesson and ‘tick and fix’.
+Following this, the pupils use a sentence stack model to build up their writing.
 The class teacher will model a piece of writing, articulating their thought process and asking for suggestions off the pupils in ways to innovate the writing.
 This modelled writing supports pupils’ understanding of grammar and punctuation as well as how to structure their writing.
 The lessons follow a carefully sequenced curriculum that has been designed to ensure that writing skills are revisited, embedded, and built upon.
 During these sessions, pupils are exposed to a wide range of age-appropriate genres, themes, and authors.
 These high-quality books have been purposefully selected to immerse our pupils in a wealth of vocabulary, and where appropriate, they are linked to the subject units and LRR learning from the previous half term.
 Through equipping our pupils with the background knowledge necessary to access and make sense of the vocabulary they are reading and writing, we provide them with opportunities to then develop the fundamental skills and subtle nuances of writing.
 Teachers assess and level each independent piece of writing to identify strengths and to narrow gaps in learning.
 Lesson drop-ins take place to ensure that our high expectations are being upheld, and subsequently, that the pupils are achieving their maximum potential.

-We run parent information sessions SATS for year 2 and year 6 parents so that they fully understand the age-related expectations and how best to support their child.
+We run parent information sessions SATS for Year 2 and Year 6 parents so that they fully understand the age-related expectations and how best to support their child.

 Impact